By the Law: Production

 After trying his filmmaking skills in different genres, Lev Kuleshov decided to make a film using minimal resources and a strictly limited number of actors ("chamber film").
 After reading the Jack London short story "The Unexpected" and "The Meat", he wrote a script with Viktor Shklovsky based on the narrative.

 Kuleshov and co-screenwriter Shklovsky initially thought that the studio would be interested in a low-budget feature with three actors in one setting but the script was rejected and only after an article appeared in support of the picture in the magazine "Soviet Screen" was the film greenlit.

 For the role of Edith Nelson Lev Kuleshov cast his wife, actress Aleksandra Khokhlova.

 The filming was done in the Moscow Oblast, not far from the Tsaritsynsky ponds.
 The shore of the Moscow River and two trees near the water created the illusion of the wild northern Yukon.
 On the riverside, a house of prospectors was placed in which the interior scenes were shot.

 Shooting conditions were extremely difficult; cold winter scenes were shot in April and inundation occurred.
 The decoration of the house was flooded, the crew was knee-deep in water and actors often faced electric shocks because of the damaged insulation of the wires.

 Reception

 The film was received positively abroad in non-English speaking countries; in Anglo regions it was released only in 1939.
 In Paris, the film was well-received by critics.

+In a 2008 survey by Seans magazine, film critic Andrey Shemyakin listed it seventh among his 10 favourite Russian films.
+The Russian Guild of Film Critics placed By the Law in its list of the 100 best films in the history of Russian cinema.